fl4cko11/Huawei_MIPT/README.md

 Each project provides assembly via "makefile".

-Most files have the .cpp extension for convenience, all projects are implemented in C.
+Most files have the .cpp extension for convenience, **all projects are implemented in C**.